MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 > @property (nullable, nonatomic) MSMapImage *image
 >```

-_Passsing null/nil will reset the MapIcon to use the default image._
+_Passing null/nil will reset the icon to use the default image._

 ### Location

-The location of the MapIcon.
+Specifies the location of the icon.

 _See also:_ [MSGeopoint](Geopoint-class.md)